GANSeg: Learning to Segment by Unsupervised Hierarchical Image Generation: Method

 where $\otimes$ is the pixel-wise product.

-\textbf{Upsampling and Cropping.} For simplicity, we used size $H\times W$ for all above feature maps.
+\parag{Upsampling and Cropping.} For simplicity, we used size $H\times W$ for all above feature maps.
 For mask, foreground and background generation, the starting tensor has a 10-pixel-wide margin at each border, same as \cite{karras2021alias}, so that the central feature map will not be interfering with the boundary.
 For example, instead of generating a $H_0\times W_0$ grid in range $[-1,1]^2$, we generate a $(H_0+20)\times (W_0+20)$ grid in range

 We use this grid to calculate the starting tensors for masks, foreground, and background.
 After each SPADE ResBlock and each AdaIN ConvBlock, we use 2x upsampling on the feature maps.
 The margin becomes 20-pixel wide.
 To bound the otherwise increasing boundary width, we subsequently crop the feature map to keep the 10-pixel margin.
-The Gaussian heatmaps are calculated on a 10-pixel-wide-margin grid at each resolution separately.
+The Gaussian heatmaps are calculated on a grid with a 10-pixel-wide-margin, separately for each resolution.